-January School Health News
+May/June 2018 School Health News

 EJ Patten Elementary School

-This time of year we often get a few cases of lice.
+At any time of year we get a few cases of lice.
 Adult head lice or their eggs (nits) are found in the hair, most often behind the ears and at the base of the neck.
 Head lice are most commonly spread by direct head-to-head contact with hair of other people who have head lice.
 Head lice are less commonly spread through contact with an infested person’s personal items, such as hair brushes and combs, hats, unwashed clothing, bedding or towels.
 Head lice are commonly spread within households.
 There are a number of effective treatments for head lice.
 Treatment for head lice usually consists of shampooing the hair with a medicated shampoo.
 Consult with your pediatrician for treatment of head lice.
 Head lice are certainly a nuisance, but they are not generally considered a health hazard.
 Head lice are not a health hazard or a sign of poor hygiene and are not responsible for the spread of any disease.

 Judy Amorosa BSN RN CSN